 For the past five years as the Director of Corporate Initiatives for Ag-West Bio, Mike has served as government liaison, keeping provincial and federal governments up-to-date on regulatory and trade issues.
 He works with industry, research institutions, associations, and government agencies to identify and lead key strategic initiatives and execute collaborative projects to strengthen Saskatchewan’s ag-bioeconomy, and he provides strategic guidance in Ag-West Bio’s commercialization activities.
 Mike is happily married with four children.
 He continues to own land with his wife, but is no longer actively farming.
 He is currently completing his EMBA.

-Manager, Finance, Administration and Human Resources: Boni Dorish
+Director, Finance, Administration and Human Resources: Boni Dorish

 Corporate Secretary and Executive Assistant: Lana Mollard